Blockstream/satellite/doc/bitcoin.md

 ## Configuration

-Next, you need to generate a `bitcoin.conf` file with configurations to receive bitcoin data via satellite.
-To do so, run:
+Next, you need to generate a `bitcoin.conf` file with configurations to receive Bitcoin data over satellite.
+If using the GUI, select "Create configuration file" on the Bitcoin dropdown menu shown above.

+With the CLI, run the following command:

 ```
 blocksat-cli btc
 ```

-By default, this command will place the generated `bitcoin.conf` file at `~/.bitcoin/`, which is the default Bitcoin [data directory](https://en.bitcoin.it/wiki/Data_directory) used by Bitcoin Satellite.
-If you so desire, you can specify an alternative `datadir` as follows:
+By default, the generated `bitcoin.conf` file is placed at `~/.bitcoin/`, the default Bitcoin [data directory](https://en.bitcoin.it/wiki/Data_directory) used by Bitcoin Satellite.
+However, you can specify an alternative `datadir` as follows:

 ```
 blocksat-cli btc -d datadir
 ```